Cancer starts when cells in a part of the body begin to grow out of control. There are many kinds of cancer.

 Biopsy (BY-op-see): Taking out a small piece of tissue to see if there are cancer cells in it.

 Bone marrow: The soft, spongy tissue in the middle of certain bones of the body.
-This is where new blood cells are made.
+This is where new blood cells are made (and where leukemia starts).

 Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): Tests in which a thin, hollow needle is put into the center of a bone, usually the hip bone, to take out small amounts of bone marrow so that they can be looked at under a microscope.